 Small businesses often don’t give much thought to contract management.
-They’re understandably more worried about getting customers than about the contracts that come with the customers.
+They’re understandably more focused on securing customers than the contracts that come with them.

 But one of the most common mistakes made by small businesses is failing to plan properly for growth.
-If a company has great marketing and excellent customer satisfaction, they’re probably going to grow.
-But if a framework isn’t in place to handle the increase in business, the resulting poor performance will lower profit margin, decrease customer satisfaction, and hamper further growth.
+If a company has good products, a strong team, and excellent customer satisfaction, they’re probably going to grow.
+But if a framework isn’t in place to handle the increase in business, the resulting poor performance will lower profit margins, decrease customer satisfaction, and stunt growth.

-Nonetheless, 71 percent of companies couldn’t even locate at least 10 percent of their contracts, according to the Journal of Contract Management.
+One important step any small business can take to prepare for the future is to implement an efficient contract management process.
+Unfortunately, 71 percent of companies can’t locate at least 10 percent of their contracts, according to the

 Contract Management: No Need for Growing Pains

-Entrepreneur.com provides an insightful assessment of some of the risk associated with poor contract management in a recent article: “Misplaced contracts mean you can’t say with much accuracy what your company is obligated to or what you owe in money or services.
+An article on Entrepreneur.com provides an insightful assessment of some of the risk associated with poor contract management: “Misplaced contracts mean you can’t say with much accuracy what your company is obligated to or what you owe in money or services.
 You could be violating contract terms you’re not even aware of, leading to at least a damaged business reputation — and worse, legal damages and court costs.”

-Just as importantly, poor contract management misses an opportunity to increase productivity.
+Just as important, poor contract management misses an opportunity to increase productivity.
 Diligent and intelligent contract management will result in more-profitable terms, greater compliance, and improved customer and vendor relationships.

 The Cloud Leads to the Future for Small Businesses

-The good news is that Software-as-a-Service (SaaS) cloud computing is making the implementation of contract management software affordable to even the smallest of companies.
-Because of the inherent scalability of cloud-based software, costs can be minimized upfront because software and hardware investments don’t have to be made.
-Instead, companies pay based on usage.
+The good news is that Software-as-a-Service (SaaS) or cloud-based solutions are making the implementation of contract management software affordable to even the smallest of companies.
+Because of the inherent scalability of cloud-based software, upfront and recurring costs are low.
+As the business scales, more functionality and users can be added as needed.

 Small businesses can take advantage of contract management software to increase productivity in the present and to prepare for growth in the future.
-The cost of the software — especially from a third-party provider — will be more than justified by the increased short-term and long-term profit due to productivity gains and better tracking of contracts through all stages- conception, negotiation, completion, and compliance monitoring.
+The cost of the software — especially from a SaaS provider — will be more than justified by the increased short- and long-term profit due to productivity gains and better tracking of contracts through all contract lifecycle stages.